klutz920/Bayesian-SBM-MRF/README.md

 In the data file, you will find the following:

-1. The real urinary microbiome dataset from our manuscript "A generalized Bayesian stochastic block model for microbiome community detection" with $p=99$ taxa and 75 samples.
+1.  real_urinary_microbiome.csv: The real urinary microbiome dataset from our manuscript "A generalized Bayesian stochastic block model for microbiome community detection" with $p=99$ taxa and $n=75$ samples (postmenopausal women).
+2.  simulation.rdata: the simulated networks with $K=3,6,9$ communities.
+This was our original simulation data.
+3.  simulation2.rdata: contains additional simulated networks with $K=12$ communities.
+These were added later when we revised our paper for submission to Statistics In Medicine, which included an extension of the simulation study.

 ## Tutorial